fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     sudo service ufw restart
     ```

-**Note:** If using Amazon EC2, Amazon also applies a firewall, need to make sure the same ports are enabled in the Amazon console as well.
+**Note:** If using Amazon EC2, you must configure both the AWS Security Groups (in the AWS console) and the server's UFW firewall to allow the same ports (e.g., 2200, 80, 443, 123) for proper connectivity.

-### Step 15: Access the Server Locally
+### Step 14: Access the Server Locally

 ---